sudeep-23-11/Code-Store/C++/DSA/Linked List/LL.md

     difference from head of list 1, move pointers together
 * MergeTwoSortedLists - place pointers at head of lists, put smaller node in new list, move corresponding pointer
+* MiddleNode - find length of list
+* NthNodeFromLast - find length of list
 * RotateList - pick last node, place it at front